krishaamer/green-filter-research/research/abstract.md

 # Abstract {#abstract}

-## *Designing an AI Companion to Help College Students Shop, Save, and Invest Sustainably* {#designing-an-ai-companion-to-help-college-students-shop-save-and-invest-sustainably}
+## *Designing a Companion to Help College Students Shop, Save, and Invest Sustainably* {#designing-a-companion-to-help-college-students-shop-save-and-invest-sustainably}

 Overconsumption-driven extractive business practices contribute to the degradation of Earth’s natural ecosystems, pollution of water, air, and